Entering Student Registration & Financial Aid Info

 UC Berkeley campus fee information is located at http://registrar.berkeley.edu/Registration/feesched.html

 If your fall semester financial aid, including loans, is greater than your fees and any other outstanding charges in your CARS account, you will receive a financial aid refund.
 Use BearFacts to check your Refund Summary through the CARS tab.
 Financial aid refunds are scheduled to be deposited in bank accounts at the end of the first week of classes.

 The campus requires students to authorize EFT so their refunds can be deposited directly into their bank accounts.
 If you have not already done so, you should submit your EFT authorization immediately.
-It takes seven business days to process.
+It takes up to seven business days to process.
 If you do not authorize direct deposit via Electronic Fund Transfer (EFT), you will need to pick up your refund check at the Cal Student Central in 120 Sproul Hall.
 Pick-up hours and contact information are available at http://studentbilling.berkeley.edu/carsRefunds.htm.

 Until the Residency Office determines that you are a California resident for tuition purposes, the University will charge and expect you to pay non-resident tuition.
 You should submit your Statement of Legal Residence (SLR) online based on the instructions given to you by the Admissions Office.
 You may check your residency status through the Registration/Personal Profile section of BearFacts.
 If you have questions about your residency status, only the campus Office of the Registrar is authorized to answer them.
 The office is located in 120 Sproul Hall and their office hours are Monday-Friday, 9:00am - 4:00pm.
 You may also reach them by phone at (510) 664-9181.